ansemin/Markit_v2/README.md

 ## Usage

 1. Select a file to upload
-2. Choose "MarkItDown" as the parser
+2. Choose your preferred parser:
-3. Select "Standard Conversion"
+   - **"MarkItDown"** for comprehensive document conversion
+   - **"Docling"** for advanced PDF understanding and table extraction
+3. Select an OCR method based on your chosen parser
 4. Click "Convert"
 5. View the Markdown output and download the converted file